Naalu/ds-senior-capstone-projects-website/deliverables/Implementation-2.md

 ## Code Quality

-    Describe how your team managed code quality.
-What were your policies, conventions, adopted best practices, etc. to foster high-quality code?

-    Grading criteria (4 points): Adequate list of practices that were adopted to improve code quality and clear description with adequate use of language.
+Our team employed several strategies and best practices to maintain high code quality throughout the development of the NAU Mathematics & Statistics Research Showcase platform:

+1.  **Coding Standards:** We adhered to the [PEP 8](https://www.python.org/dev/peps/pep-0008/) style guide for Python code, enforcing conventions such as 4-space indentation, a maximum line length of 88 characters, meaningful naming, and the use of docstrings for modules, classes, and functions.
+We also followed HTML5 standards and used Bootstrap consistently for frontend styling.
+2.  **Version Control & Branching:** We utilized Git for version control with a workflow centered around a stable `main` branch.
+New development occurred on feature (`feature/*`) or bugfix (`bugfix/*`) branches, ensuring the `main` branch always represented a working state.
+3.  **Code Reviews via Pull Requests:** All code changes were submitted through GitHub Pull Requests (PRs).
+Each PR required review and approval from at least one other team member before merging into `main`.
+This process facilitated knowledge sharing, catching potential issues early, and ensuring adherence to standards.
+PR templates were used to provide context for the changes.
+4.  **Comprehensive Testing:** We leveraged Django's built-in testing framework to develop a suite of unit and integration tests, located in the `tests.py` file of each application (`research` and `users`).
+Our testing strategy covered model methods, form validation, view logic, URL routing, and key user workflows.
+We used the `coverage` package to track test coverage, achieving our goal of **95% coverage**.
+5.  **Automated Testing (CI):** A GitHub Actions workflow (`.github/workflows/django.yml`) was implemented to automatically run the entire test suite on every push and pull request to the `main` branch.
+This continuous integration setup provided immediate feedback on code changes and prevented regressions.
+6.  **Issue Tracking:** We used GitHub Issues to track bugs, feature requests, and tasks.
+This provided traceability between requirements, development work, and code changes (often linked in PRs).
+7.  **Documentation:** We emphasized maintaining clear documentation, including docstrings, comments for complex logic, and dedicated files like `README.md` and `CONTRIBUTING.md`.
+Documentation was updated alongside code changes.

+These practices collectively fostered a development environment focused on producing reliable, maintainable, and high-quality code for the research showcase platform.

 ## Lessons Learned

 During our second release of the Mathematics & Statistics Research Showcase platform, we gained valuable insights that would shape future development.
+The lift to create complete testing coverage was a large task, but one that was well worth it.
+The testing suite is now in place and will be used to test the project going forward.
+Changes to the database cause a lot of extra work both in terms of creating migrations and updating the tests.
+This is a process that can largely be avoided with better planning.
 ### Technical Insights

+- Having clear acceptance criteria and a detailed design document would have helped us to complete the project faster and with a better understanding of the requirements
 - Link validation improved data quality but highlighted the need for standardized validation across all forms
 - Search functionality, particularly date range searching, proved more complex than anticipated
-- Django's testing framework was effective but needs expanded coverage for edge cases
+- Django's testing framework was effective but needs expanded coverage for edge cases and end-to-end testing
+- Automated testing via GitHub Actions was a great addition to the project
+- Selenium testing would be a great addition to the project to test the UI of the project, but would require a lot of time to implement and would be a large task to complete

 ### Process Improvements

 - GitHub issue tracking provided good traceability, though requirements sometimes evolved during implementation
-- Pull request reviews worked well but would benefit from more detailed criteria
+- Pull request reviews worked well but would benefit from more detailed criteria and more frequent reviews
-- Earlier establishment of comprehensive documentation standards would aid maintenance
+- Earlier establishment of comprehensive documentation standards would aid maintenance and future development

 ### Future Considerations

-With development continued, we will  prioritize the robust search architecture, ensure validation across all forms, and finetune all areas of the project.
+With development continued, we will  prioritize the robust search architecture, ensure validation across all forms, and fine tune all areas of the project.